redbulls77/redbulls77/README.md

-# Repo for my website
+# Repository for my website

 Go check it out at https://jeid.live